coderefinery/git-intro/content/configuration.md

     HTTPS checks.

-    From now on, you should **Select HTTPS as the clone URL from GitHubor, or translate the URL to start with the right thing yourself:** `https://github.com/`
+    From now on, you should **Select HTTPS as the clone URL from GitHub, or translate the URL to start with the right thing yourself:** `https://github.com/`

     If you don't want VS Code to be connected to your GitHub account,